aromabee/hello-world/README.md

 # hello-world
-This is a test for my first repository of GitHub.
+This is a test for my first repository on GitHub.
 I revised something and add texts for edit readme file.